KimJose2001/LeetCode/README.md

-# LeetCode
+# LeetCode - SQL 50
-Practicing with leet code courses and challenges
+Practicing with leet code SQL 50 from leet code